 “He exerciseth all the power of the first beast”: The false prophet will exercise the same kind of satanic power as Antichrist because he is empowered by the same source.
 He too, will have worldwide influence and reputation as a miracle worker and speaker.

 “Causeth the earth … to worship”: The phrase “he makes” or he causes” is used several times of him.
 He wields influence to establish a false world religion headed by Antichrist and to entice people to accept that system.

 “Whose deadly wound was healed” (see notes on verse 3; 17:8).
 This likely refers to the carefully crafted deception of a false resurrection, a false murder to inspire allegiance for the world.

 Verses 13-15: The False Prophet “deceiveth” the unbelievers of the “earth” by means of “wonders” and “miracles” (compare Deut.
 13:1-13; Mark 13:22; 2 Thess.
 2:9-11), accomplished through satanic “power”.
 He will produce the miracles of Elijah (compare 1 Kings 18:38; 2 Kings 1:10), and as a false Elijah he will lead people to worship a false messiah (compare Matt.
 24:24).
 The “image of the beast” will apparently be set up in Jerusalem for the “worship” of the Beast (2 Thess.
 2:4, 9, 11).
 Jesus called it the “Abomination of Desolation” (compare Matt.
 24:15; Dan.
-9:27).
+9:27; see article “Abomination of Desolation”).
 The ability of the “image” to “speak” is a satanic miracle.
 The people of the earth must either worship the image of the beast or “be killed”.
 There will be no room in the Beast’s empire for religious freedom.

 Revelation 13:13 “And he doeth great wonders, so that he maketh fire come down from heaven on the earth in the sight of men,”